amalacrino/insect_microbiota_metaanalysis/README.md

-# Host phylogeny drives the structure and diversity of insect microbiota
+# Host species identity shapes the diversity and structure of insect microbiota

 ### Antonino Malacrinò